Car detailing

 For the vents, spray a small amount of odor-neutralizing solution into the air intake vents while running the AC on high.
 This will help circulate the solution through the ventilation system and eliminate any lingering odors.

-Using Charcoal or Baking Soda for Odor Absorption
+Use Charcoal or Baking Soda for Odor Absorption

 Charcoal and baking soda are excellent natural odor absorbers.
-After cleaning the vehicle, place bowls of activated charcoal or open boxes of baking soda around your car.
+After cleaning the car, place bowls of activated charcoal or open boxes of baking soda around your car.
 Leave them overnight to allow them to absorb any remaining odors.
 This method is effective for both the interior and exterior of your car, especially if the smell persists after cleaning.

 Preventing Future Skunk Encounters